 Settings > Discussion.
 Turn on the settings “Users must be registered and logged in to comment“.
 This setting will make the spammer lazier than ever.

-Turn on the settings “” so that you can disable the Anonymous comments.
+Turn on the settings “Comment author must fill out name and email” so that you can disable the Anonymous comments.
 It is pretty sure that you will prevent half of the spam comments on your website.

 5. Close Comment After ‘X’ Days